 Palin was baptized as a teenager in Alaska at the Wasilla Assembly of God, which she and her family attended until 2002.
 "The fact is she has grown up and has associated with one of our Assemblies of God churches, which is a Pentecostal church, for years," said the Rev. Bill Welch, superintendent of the denomination's Alaska District.
 "Pentecostalism is bound to have some kind of impact and influence on her." · Pentecostals are conservative in their reading of the Bible and, often, culture.
 The Rev. Ed Kalnins, senior pastor at Wasilla Assembly of God since 1999, once questioned in a sermon whether people who voted for Democratic Sen. John Kerry in the 2004 presidential election would get into heaven.
 Unlike most other Christians - including most evangelicals - Pentecostals believe in "baptism in the Holy Spirit."
-That can manifest itself inrough speaking in tongues, modernday prophesy and faith healing.
-"Riley Avenue" for him.

-She sometimes worships at Juneau Christian Center, another Assemblies of God church, said Brad Kesler of the Alaska District of the Assemblies of God.
-Palin used mostly traditional evangelical language when she spoke at a June ceremony for future mission workers at the Wasilla Assembly of God, A. video of her talk was posted on the church Web site, then turned up elsewhere on the Internet.
-Noting that her oldest son, Track, an Army private, is being sent to Iraq this month, Palin asked the audience to prav for military men and women.
+That can manifest itself through speaking in tongues, modernday prophesy and faith healing.
+The Assemblies of God teaches that spirit baptism must be accompanied by speaking in tongues.
+Still, some churchgoers never have the experience.
+Before running for Alaska governor, Palin also frequented Wasilla's Church on the Rock, an independent Pentecostal church, senior pastor David Pepper said in a statement.
+About six years ago, the Palins began attending their current church home, Wasilla Bible Church, an independent evangelical congregation of truck drivers, executives and teachers, pastor Larry Kroon It's a "simple community church," Kroon said, that is not Pentecostal.
+Still, Palin has remained close to Pentecostal community.
+Her pastor for most of her time at Wasilla Assembly of God, Paul Riley, said he gave the invocation at Palin's inauguration.
+As governor, she renamed the church's street "Riley Avenue" for him.
+She sometimes worships at Juneau Christian Center, another Assemblies of God church, said Brad Kesler of the Alaska District of the Assemblies of Palin used mostly traditional evangelical language when she spoke at a June ceremony for future mission workers at the Wasilla Assembly of God.
+A video of her talk was posted on the church Web site, then turned up elsewhere on the Internet.
+Noting that her oldest son, Track, an Army private, is being sent to Iraq this month, Palin asked the audience to pray for military men and women.
 She also asked for prayer "that our leaders, our national leaders, are sending them out on a task that is from God."
-"That's what we have to make sure that we're praying for - that there is a plan and that that plan is God's plan," she said.
-She spoke about her responsibilities as governor, including job creation, and said she was trying to win support for a multibillion-dollar pipeline that would bring natural gas from Alaska's North Slope to the lower 48 states.
+"That's what we have to make sure that we're praying for - that there is a plan and that that plan is God's plan," she She spoke about her responsibilities as governor, including job creation, and said she was trying to win support for a multibillion-dollar pipeline that would bring natural gas from Alaska's North Slope to the lower 48 states.
 "I think God's will has to be done in unifying people and companies to get that gas line built," she said.
-"So pray for that.
-Still, she said the state needed more than just economic development.
+"So pray for Still, she said the state needed more than just economic development.